Bayer-Group/MOCCA/docs/index.rst

 Getting Started
 ---------------

-`Get Started <installation.html>`_ by installing MOCCA2 and processing your first chromatogram!
+`Get started <installation.html>`_ by installing MOCCA2 and processing your first chromatogram!

 Publications and MOCCA
 ----------------------